terrabakky/documentation-api/Events.md

 ##### Parameters
 - `accountIds`: A comma-separated list of Cloud Conformity accountIds.
-- `aws`: true | false; true for returning Cloud Conformity activity-events.
+- `aws`: true | false; true for returning Cloud Conformity activity-events and check-events.
-- `cc`: true | false; true for returning AWS events and the associated check-events.
+- `cc`: true | false; true for returning AWS events.
 - `page[size]`: Indicates the number of results that should be returned.
 Maximum value is 1000 and defaults to 100 if not specified
 - `page[number]`: Indicates the page number, defaults to 0
 - `filter`: Optional parameter including services, regions, statuses, riskLevels, ruleIds, userIds, identities, parentId, since, until, cc, and aws.